 “I will take care of it for you,” the man offered, but Lucian merely nodded; his eyes still searched the room for the woman.

 As she settled her belongings under the table, a sensual delight in the woman’s perfection–her thin, aquiline nose and lush lips–coursed through him.
 When her eyes narrowed in response to Lucian’s stare, he turned his head quickly, looking the other way for several minutes; yet, those same magnificent eyes drew him back to the woman’s countenance.
-It had been a very long time, if ever, for Lucian to be so instantly taken with someone, but, this auburn-haired beauty had left his senses rattled.
+It had been a very long time, if ever, for Lucian to be taken so instantly with someone, but, this auburn-haired beauty had left his senses rattled.
+Unfortunately, for him, the moderator cleared his throat to set the program’s beginning.

 * * *